 Every man needs a hat.
-The top hat with it’s tall, round crown, and curled side brim was the only hat a Victorian gentlemen needed.
-Its was made of fine beaver felt that is as shiny as silk.
-In the later years silk top hats were made and worn.
+The top hat with its tall round crown and curled side brim was the only hat a Victorian gentleman needed.
+Its was made of fine beaver felt that was as shiny as silk.
+In the later years, silk top hats were made and worn.
 The height of the hat went up and down in fashion year by year.

-The Bower hat or Derby, came about in 1865.
+The Bowler hat (also known as Derby hat) came about in 1865.
 It had a completely round crown and curled side brims.
-(Charlie Chaplin made them famous in later years.)
-It was a good hat for day wear as a gentlemen in town or country.
+Charlie Chaplin made them famous in later years.
+It was a good hat for day wear as a gentleman in town or country.

 Victorian Men’s Shirt and Shirt Collar

-For stiff detachable collars buy them at Premier Clothing (order 1/2 size up for comfort.)
-For softer collars (that you can starch to make stiffer) Gentlemans Emporium carries several collars.
-In the AU try BespokeCollars and in the UK Classic Wardrobe or Darcy Clothing (same brand as Premier.)
+For stiff detachable collars, try Premier Clothing (order 1/2 size up for comfort).
+For softer collars (that you can starch to make stiffer), Gentleman’s Emporium carries several collars.
+In the AU, try BespokeCollars and in the UK try Classic Wardrobe or Darcy Clothing (same brand as Premier).

 To sew a men’s shirt try these patterns:

-The necktie as we know it today didn’t come about till after the 1900’s.
-In the Early to mid Victorian era men wore neckstocks tied into simple knots or fancy ascot.
-White was popular until the 1840’s when black and colored silk added cheerfulness to a man’s outfit.
-Later in the century plain colors turned into paisley patterns in rich jewel tones.
+The necktie as we know it today didn’t come about till after the 1900s.
+In the Early to mid Victorian Era, men wore neckstocks tied into simple knots or a fancy ascot.
+White was popular until the 1840s, when black and colored silk added cheerfulness to a man’s outfit.
+Later in the century, plain colors turned into paisley patterns in rich jewel tones.

-Pre-made Ascots Cravat’s are nice to have and are less bulky then long pieces of cloth.
+Pre-made Ascot Cravats are nice to have and are less bulky then long pieces of cloth.
 They are sometimes sold where in men’s formal wear stores.
-Premier clothing also carries them.
+Premier Clothing also carries them.

 Victorian Men’s Vests